fthaule/linux-libmtxorb/README.md

 A user-space driver for controlling Matrix Orbital character type displays (LCD/VFD w/wo keypad) in Linux through serial (UART) interface.

 The driver is designed in a modular way to be able to control multiple display instances.
 It is also made ready to be included directly in a C++ project.
-At this point in time, I2C and OneWire support are not implemented.
-Maybe it'll be realized in a future release if there is a interest for it.

 In addition, all commands that could alter the content of the non-volatile part of the display's memory is left out.
 This is done intentionally as a precaution to eliminate the risk of memory-wear.
 That said, the function **mtxorb_write()** allows for sending raw data/custom commands to the display.
 Use with caution as you could potentially brick your display!